XiaYifan1999/LORD/README.md

 - ## Acknowledge

-The framework implementation is adapted from [GCPD](https://github.com/AoxiangFan/GeneralizedCoherentPointDrift)
+The framework implementation is adapted from [MWP](https://github.com/Qinsong-Li/MWP) and [GCPD](https://github.com/AoxiangFan/GeneralizedCoherentPointDrift)